-I am a developer and designer who likes to work on tools for making models.
+I am a designer, developer, and educator who likes to work on design tools.

 Currently I am part of a team that develops an application for modelling timelines.
 It helps people build fictional worlds, understand intricate histories, and plan complex projects.

-As an academic, I worked on tools for modelling designed landscapes.
+As an academic, I worked on tools for designing landscapes.
 My teaching and research worked between mapping as a way of understanding environmental systems and procedural generation as a means of forming design action.

 My PhD was completed as part of the Spatial Information Architecture Laboratory and the Office of Urban Transformation Research.
 After completing my thesis, I worked at RMIT University as a Lecturer in the Landscape Architecture Discipline and acted as the Program Manger of its MLA degree.

-I’ve also worked as a sessional academic, a consulting computational designer, a freelance designer, and as a developer at various tech companies.
+I’ve also worked as a developer a various tech companies, as a consulting computational designer, and as a sessional academic.
 Before moving to Melbourne, I completed a MLA, a BAS, and a BA at Victoria University of Wellington.